The Lawyers Guild of the Catholic Diocese of Cleveland serves the counties of Ashland, Cuyahoga, Geauga, Lake, Lorain, Medina, Summit and Wayne.

 Marty was a past president of the Lawyers’ Guild of the Catholic Diocese of Cleveland and an active member of the Irish American Law Society of Cleveland.
 He joined Reminger in 2001, focusing his legal practice on appellate advocacy, professional liability, and business and employment litigation.
 He served as Co-Chair of Reminger’s Appellate Practice Group and received multiple honors throughout his career.

 Although Marty had many impressive and significant accomplishments, the most important one to him was his family.
-He is survived by his wife, Tracy, and his two children, Fiona and Tommy.
+On February 5, 2024, Marty's wife Tracy lost her battle with cancer leaving behind their two children, Fiona and Tommy.

 The St. Thomas More Award